Making Personal Finance Decisions (High School-Based Curriculum)

 It is well known among employers that a lot of employees struggle with stress -- including financial stress -- at work.
 Since financial education may be difficult for employers to provide, this article shares six steps you can take to get started on financial education in the workplace.

-When it comes to retirement planning, most clients fail to realize that their children have a significant role to play on their “retirement team.”
-While addressing their kids’ needs is a core element of most clients’ financial plans, they tend to focus only on education costs and helping their kids achieve independence.
-The reality is that clients’ kids can be a significant asset in helping them achieve a secure retirement—but only if they invest early on in teaching their children about critical financial concepts and values.
+"Clients’ kids can be a significant asset in helping them achieve a secure retirement—but only if they invest early on in teaching their children about critical financial concepts and values," argues Greg Powell.
 This article includes four important tips to facilitate that learning process.

 Being financially educated means you know how you spend your money.
 In fact, you have a plan for what and where you spend.
 But being financially empowered means you have control over your money.
 Here are some tips to help get you there.